HomeSEOHow to Fix Inconsistent NAP Listings (and Why It's Serious)

 Business name inconsistencies are the silent killers of local SEO.
 They’re often so subtle that business owners don’t even notice them, yet they wreak havoc on search rankings.

-Here’s what typically happens: You register your business as “Johnson & Associates Marketing Ltd.” But over time, it gets listed as “Johnson and Associates,” “Johnson & Assoc.
-Marketing,” “Johnson Marketing,” and dozen other variations.
+Here’s what typically happens.
+You register your business as “Johnson & Associates Marketing Ltd.” But over time, it gets listed as “Johnson and Associates,” “Johnson & Assoc.
+Marketing,” “Johnson Marketing,” and a dozen other variations.
 Each platform, directory, or well-meaning employee who creates a listing adds their own spin.

 The variations I see most often include: